alvarezguido/gr-fsk-simple-modem/README.md

 This is a simple and straightforward modulator and demodulator (MODEM) for simplest binary FSK (BFSK) implemented for GNURADIO.
 It reads from a text file (.txt) and transmit binary data around a certain frequency, through an SDR (software defined radio) board capable of transmiting signals (as PlutoSDR, HackRF, LimeSDR, etc).
-On the other side, another SDR (rtl-sdr family is sufficient) receives electromagnetic waves with the data and recovers back to the original text in a text file.
+On the other side, another SDR (rtl-sdr family is sufficient) receives electromagnetic waves with the data and recovers back to the original text saving it in a text file.

 The scope for the proyect is for understending, even for teaching purposes, some principes of digital signal communications, in a real scenario handling electromagnetic waves.

-Is a very simple way to see how signals are produced and received in SDRs, by using GNURADIO graphics (QT GUI Waterfall Sink, QT GUI Time Sink, etc.)

 Next is a brief explanation of each of the files available in this repo, and is significance.